| On Camps and Memory

 frogs was just an outcome, just the tiniest wheel of the transmission

+that energized the camp system in Bulgaria.
 Was the writer Dimiter Talev a recidivist?
 Was Dr. Dertliev a vagrant?

 Or the poet Yosif Petrov?
 Or the pianist Trifon Silyanovski?
 Or